-Avoid being overwhelmed by the complexities of QDROs by knowing what details to look out for and what kind of financial professional can assist you in finding them.
+They say it is all in the details, but avoid being overwhelmed by the complexities of QDROs by knowing what details to look out for.

 By Veralynn Morris, Financial Planner

 - A legal document required to divide retirement assets pursuant to divorce.

 - A Domestic Relations Order that must meet both the legal and “Plan” requirements to be deemed as “Qualified” according to the “Plan” document and approved by the Plan Administrator.

 - A document that must be presented to the Court and ordered by the Judge in accordance with the Divorce Decree while satisfying the “Plan’s” specific and approved language to succeed as “qualified.”

 “The QDRO was prepared and reviewed several times by the wife’s attorney, signed by the Judge, but when submitted directly to the “Plan,” was rejected several times ending on the lawyer’s desk creating many hours of work and persistent client interaction resulting in the wife’s financial hardship and client complaints.”